Thrymheim/Django-Class/README.md

 This Django Python Beginner Class aims to introduce you to the fundamental concepts of programming using Python and web development using Django.
 Throughout the course, you will learn how to write basic programs, understand control flow, work with data structures, and build a simple web application.
 The course will include both theoretical lessons and practical exercises to enhance your learning experience.

 ## Prerequisites
-- No prior programming experience is required.
+- Basic python knowdledge is required.
 - A willingness to learn and practice is essential.

 ## Class Structure